These incredible Canada Goose parkas were created by Inuit designers

 Martha Munick, an Inuit seamstress, just designed a coat for Canada Goose.
 It’s an amauti, a traditional Inuit parka specifically designed for mothers to carry their babies on their backs in the freezing winters in Northern Canada.
 It’s been worn by Inuit women for centuries, allowing them to keep their babies warm as they go about their days; it also helps the mother and child bond.
 Munick has put her own spin on hers.
 She’s used Canada Goose’s technical fabrics and a fur collar on the exterior, and sewn a black and red trim throughout, along with ribbons and beadwork.

-It’s a one-of-a-kind creation for Project Atigi (atigi means “parka” in Inuktitut), through which Canada Goose commissioned coats from 14 Inuit seamstresses in nine different communities across the towns of Kuujjaq, Quebec, and Iqaluit, Nunavut.
+It’s a one-of-a-kind creation for Project Atigi (atigi means “parka” in Inuktitut), through which Canada Goose commissioned coats from 14 Inuit seamstresses in nine different communities across four Inuit regions in Canada.
 Canada Goose gave each of them the same set of materials: Canada Goose’s ArticTech fabrics in several colors, fur, plus various trims and fixings, so they could make the pieces their own.
-The company paid each seamstress for their work, while the parkas were auctioned off at an event last Friday, with amauti designs selling for $7,500 and more traditional anorak silhouettes selling for $5,000.
+The company paid each seamstress for their work, while the collection was launched at an event last Friday, with amauti designs selling for $7,500 and more traditional anorak silhouettes selling for $5,000.
 All proceeds will go to Inuit Tapiriit Kanatami, a national organization that supports and advocates on behalf of Inuit communities.
 The parkas will be displayed in Canada Goose stores for the next few weeks before they are shipped to their buyers, and Canada Goose is featuring each coat and stories about their creators on it social media channels.

 “We want to support their work,” says Dani Reiss, Canada Goose’s CEO.
 “We believe they can build thriving businesses, which can help support these communities in the North.”